 To join our network, we ask that you support our vision and allocate some portion of your giving to creating healthy, equitable, and sustainable communities in Los Angeles County.

-Contact Ron Milam, Program Coordinator for the Los Angeles Funders’ Collaborative, to learn more and get involved.
+Contact Ron Milam, Director of Smart Growth California, to learn more and get involved.
 In joining the Los Angeles Funders’ Collaborative, you also become part of Smart Growth California.

 Banner image from iStock.